Terje Mikkelsen

-Terje Wik Mikkelsen (born April 6, 1957 in Drøbak, south of Oslo) is an acknowledged Norwegian conductor with his main career in Europe and Asia.
+Terje Wik Mikkelsen (born 6 April 1957 in Drøbak, south of Oslo) is an acknowledged Norwegian conductor with his main career in Europe and Asia.

 He graduated from the Norwegian Academy of Music, and later studied orchestral conducting with Professor Jorma Panula at Sibelius Academy in Helsinki where he got his diploma.
 From 1984 to 1991 he studied with Mariss Jansons in Oslo and St. Petersburg.
-In 2001 he was appointed Visiting Professor with the college of music of the Mahidol University in Bangkok.
+In 2001 he was appointed visiting professor with the college of music of the Mahidol University in Bangkok.
+Since 2021 Mikkelsen has regularly conducted The Presidential Symphony Orchestra in Ankara.